Skip to main content

 Oregon Cocaine Laws

-All states prohibit the trafficking, sale, and possession of cocaine, as well as the manufacturing of crack cocaine and other derivatives.
-Federal law also prohibits such offenses involving cocaine and other illicit drugs, although the trend is moving toward treatment and abatement programs instead of harsh prison sentences for addicts.
-The federal Drug Enforcement Agency (DEA) typically handles cases involving interstate trafficking and organized crime, while states deal with more isolated violations.
+When it comes to cocaine, there's no ambiguity.
+All states prohibit the trafficking, sale, and possession of cocaine.
+This includes the manufacturing of crack cocaine.
+Federal law also prohibits such offenses involving cocaine and other illicit drugs.
+There's a growing trend toward treatment and abatement programs in response to the opioid crisis.
+This is instead of harsh prison sentences for addicts.

 Oregon Drug Laws and Cocaine Violations

-The manufacture of cocaine (primarily crack cocaine) or delivery of the drug (sales) are charged as a Class B felony, which carries a maximum potential 10-year prison sentence and fine of up to $250,000.
+The manufacture of cocaine and crack cocaine or delivery of the drug (sales) are charged as a Class B felony.
+This carries a maximum potential 10-year prison sentence and a fine of up to $250,000.
 Violations that occur within 1,000 of a school are charged as more serious crimes.

 The main provisions of Oregon's cocaine laws are listed in the following table.
 See FindLaw's Drug Charges section for more general information.

-Note: State laws and sentencing guidelines related to drug laws are always subject to change, usually through the passage of new legislation, appellate court opinions, or voter-approved ballot initiatives.
-You may want to contact an Oregon drug crimes attorney or conduct your own legal research to verify the state law(s) you are researching.
+Note: Oregon state laws and sentencing guidelines related to drug laws are subject to change.
+This happens through the passage of new legislation, appellate court opinions, or voter-approved ballot initiatives.
+Speak with an Oregon drug crimes attorney or conduct your own legal research to confirm current state laws.

 Avoiding Prison: Oregon Drug Courts

-Drug courts, which have grown in popularity thhroughout the U.S., offer non-violent drug offenders the option of receiving drug treatment and regular drug testing instead of prison time in exchange for a guilty plea.
-To learn more about how drug courts work, including eligibility requirements, see the drug court section of your local county court Website (Douglas County Circuit Court Drug Court, for example).
+Drug courts have grown in popularity throughout the United States.
+They offer non-violent drug offenders the option of receiving drug treatment and regular drug testing instead of prison time in exchange for a guilty plea.

 Oregon Cocaine Laws: Related Resources